YOUTH FOOD MARKET

 Nurture is an innovative food producing program that supports youth-led gardens across Waterloo Region.
 Nurture’s goal is to foster positive mental health among youth by making Waterloo Region a sustainable food forest.
 Nurture was built out of the GreenHouse Initiative, a social impact incubator based at the University of Waterloo.

-For the 2023 season, Youth in Food System and Nurtured partnered to pilot youth-driven food production at 10 school garden sites throughout Waterloo Region.
-Approximately 20% of the total food sold and donated through the Youth Food Market came from these garden sites.
-For 2024, we are aiming to supply 30% of the total Market produce through 15 youth-led school gardens.
+For the 2023 and 2024 seasons, Youth in Food System and Nurtured partnered to pilot youth-driven food production at school garden sites throughout Waterloo Region.
+Across these first two seasons, approximately 20% of the total food sold and donated through the Youth Food Market came from these garden sites.
+For 2025 and beyond, we intend to continue increasing opportunities for youth leadership and school-based food production.

 OUR FARM PARTNERS